williamhaw/williamhaw.github.io/how-not-to-thread-state-through-a-javascript-promise-chain.md

 * To tell GitHub that the job failed, I need the status from pinging WireMock and from running the test command.
 * These steps need to run in the order above.

-What all these have in common is that
+What all these have in common is that these steps take state that is not from the immediately preceding step.

 At this point I could either store the required values in global state or find an abstraction that allows me to be able to retrieve state that needs to span across multiple steps.

-At this point I read up on Javascript Promises and realized that I could use a chain of Promises to enforce the execution order without maintaining global state.
+I read up on Javascript Promises and realized that I could use a chain of Promises to enforce the execution order without maintaining global state.
 Just one problem:

 ```javascript
 //promises are chained like this